Quinsh/Quinsh.github.io/_posts/2024-03-23-The-Beginning.md

 ---
 layout: single
-title: "The Beginning"
+title: "As I Begin This"
-categories: Diary
+categories: Diary&Life
 tags: [life, plans]
 ---

-# As I Begin This
+# So...

 Hi!
 I have been writing in different platforms.
 But now I will totally move to Github Blog.